davidivanmarsh/TORQUEView/README.md

     http://www.qt.io/download/

-3. Choose the "Community" download button.
+3. Choose the "Community" download button (NOTE: the Community version of Qt has no license fee, so choose this one.)

 ### TORQUEView Installation